LSX-UniWue/bibsonomy-zotero-sync/README.md

 - [ ] Add sync on startup and shutdown

 Next:
+- [ ] Find way to export the PDFs with Annotations
 - [ ] Add mechanism to update local items from server
 - [ ] Add mechanism to merge local and server items
 - [ ] Add folder support